vulture-boy/paintbypaul/README.md

 # Paint by Paul

 A non-profit commission project for Astrolope (Paul Geldart).
 The website was live on paintbypaul.xyz for about a year.
 Art and code assets by yours truly, audio and photography by the musician.
+Uses the p5.js library. (https://p5js.org/)

 Overall design is reminiscent of MSPaint and 90's era internet.
 Enjoy the popups!